Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-YCSB.md

 For performing the experiment we can run the [ycsb file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/ycsb.py).

-Example: `python ycsb.py -ms 1 -m -workload a -tr -nlp 1 -dbms PostgreSQL -ne 1,2 -nc 2 -ltf 2 run`
+Example: `python ycsb.py -ms 1 -m --workload a -tr -nlp 1 -dbms PostgreSQL -ne 1,2 -nc 2 -ltf 2 run`

 This loads a YCSB data set with 1 pod (`-lnp`) of 64 threads.
 There are two executions (`-ne`) run against the database, the first with 1 driver and the second with two drivers.